 As churches grew and new denominations were founded the need for the education of clergy was seen.
 Many liberal arts colleges and Bible colleges were founded with a primary mission of training pastors and missionaries.
 Among them was Ransom Bible Institute, founded in 1897 by Advent Christians, in Boston, Massachusetts.
 Soon the school moved to Roxbury and then to Brookline.
 The name was changed in 1918 to New England School of Theology.
 In 1958 the college moved to the Berkshire hills in western Massachusetts and became Berkshire Christian College.

-Several thousand alumni have gone forth to take their place in the church and the world, having been trained and mentored to be Christian leaders.
-We believe that all truth is God’s truth.
-We are guided by our faith in Jesus Christ and believe the Bible is the inspired Word of God and is profitable for instruction in righteousness.
+Since the founding of Berkshire, several thousand alumni have gone forth to take their place in the church and the world, having been trained and mentored to be Christian leaders.
+Guided by their faith in Jesus Christ and belief in the inerrant and divinely inspired Word of God, these faithful servants are joined today by a new corps of students preparing for places of service in the harvest fields of the Lord.
+We invite you to consider becoming the next Berkshire student.